 - 6: 10:35

 - 8: 9:13 (what?!
 Seriously amazing.)

 - 9: 10:10

 - 11: 11:18 (selfie time!
 Also, starting to struggle a bit.)

 - 13: 11:43 (that damn tunnel and hill…)

 Age place: 1,431/2,099

-Final thoughts: based on my chip time, I was only 20 seconds away from a PR, which at first glance seems disappointing, especially knowing that I could have PRed if weren’t for those couple quick stops along the way.
+Based on my chip time, I was only 20 seconds away from a PR.
+At first glance, that seems disappointing.
+Perhaps I could have PRed if weren’t for those couple quick stops along the way.
 Would I have loved a new personal best?
 Absolutely.
 Would I have done things differently had I known?
 Maybe, but who’s to say that I would have PRed without the stops?
 Something else may have kept me from it.
-The thing is, though, for my first post-injury half, I am just so proud of how far I’ve come since my PT cleared me to start running again last August – from not being able to run a mile (based on my return to running plan), to being seconds away from a PR in about seven months?
+For my first post-injury half, I am so proud of how far I’ve come.
+My PT only cleared me to start running again last August.
+From not being able to run a mile, to being seconds away from a PR in about seven months?
 That feels huge.

 More importantly, I ran a smart and consistent race; I felt stronger than I have in any other half marathon I’ve run.
 The only times I walked were through a few water stations and a up that very last hill.
 This is a major accomplishment for me.
 Beyond all of that, I had so much fun!
 Don’t get me wrong, some points were definitely more fun than others.
 I ultimately ran the vast majority of the race feeling happy and really great.
 That in and of itself is a huge thing.

 100% yes (assuming the lottery gods are on my side).
 What a fun morning and tour through Manhattan.
 Thanks to the NYRR for a wonderful and extraordinarily well-run race, and to the amazing volunteers!